LAST UPDATED: August 15, 2020 by Ryan M

-Your refrigerator (fridge) should be between 34° F (1.7° C) and 39 °F (3.3° C), and your freezer should be below 0° F (17.8° C).
-To keep food out of the spoilage danger zone, your refrigerator needs to be kept below 41° F (5° C).
+The temperature in your refrigerator (fridge) should be between 34° F (1.7° C) and 39 °F (3.3° C), while the temperature inside your freezer should be below 0° F (17.8° C).
+To keep food out of the spoilage danger zone, your refrigerator temperature needs to be kept below 41° F (5° C).
 If you set your refrigerator lower than 32° F (O° C), the food inside of it will begin to freeze.

 The temperature inside your refrigerator can have different temperatures at different places within it.
 The coldest areas of your refrigerator are the bottom and the back of it.
 The back is coldest because that’s where the cooling element is, and the bottom is coldest because heat naturally rises.
 If you notice food getting frosty and it’s at the bottom of your refrigerator, move it the top.